Ajanth/codemod-generate-release-notes/CONTRIBUTING.md

-# Contributing to ember-codemod-generate-release-notes
+# Contributing to codemod-generate-release-notes

-Open source projects like `ember-codemod-generate-release-notes` live on your words of encouragement and contribution.
+Open source projects like `codemod-generate-release-notes` live on your words of encouragement and contribution.
 Please give feedback, report issues, or submit pull requests!

 Here are some guidelines to help you and everyone else.